 According to the American College of Rheumatology (ACR), fibromyalgia is defined as a history of pain in all four quadrants of the body lasting more than 3 months.
 Pain in all four quadrants means that you have pain in both your right and left sides, as well as above and below the waist.
 The ACR also described 18 characteristic tender points on the body that are associated with fibromyalgia.
 In order to be diagnosed with fibromyalgia, a person must have 11 or more tender points.
 In addition to pain and fatigue, people who have fibromyalgia may experience:

 - Restless legs syndrome

 - Cognitive and memory problems (sometimes referred to as “fibro fog”)

 Fibromyalgia is often confused with another condition called “myofascial pain syndrome” or “myofasciitis.”
 Both fibromyalgia and myofasciitis can cause pain in all four quadrants of the body and tend to have similar tender point locations, but the two conditions are worlds apart.
-Myofasciitis is an inflammatory condition due to overuse or injury to your muscles, whereas fibromyalgia is caused by a stress-induced change in metabolism and healing.
-Myofasciitis tend to come on rather suddenly and is usually associated with a particular activity or injury.
+Myofasciitis is an inflammatory condition due to the overuse or injury to your muscles, whereas fibromyalgia is caused by a stress-induced change in metabolism and healing.
+Myofasciitis tends to come on rather suddenly and is usually associated with a particular activity or injury.
 True fibromyalgia has a slow, insidious onset, usually beginning in early adulthood.
 It is very important to diagnose each of these correctly, for they require very different approaches to treatment.
 Unfortunately, fibromyalgia is a chronic condition, meaning it lasts a long time – possibly a lifetime.
 However. it won’t cause damage to your joints, muscles, or internal organs.